Planar Ising magnetization field I. Uniqueness of the critical scaling limit: Introduction

+We briefly discuss how to prove Theorem~\ref{th.CC}. \begin{enumerate}[1.] \item[1.]
+If one wants to follow the setup of our first proof (Section~\ref{first}), then the conformal covariance property is proved exactly in the same fashion as Theorem~6.1 in~\cite{arXiv1008.1378} on the conformal covariance of the \textit{pivotal measures} for critical percolation on the triangular lattice, except that here one would have conformal covariance of the ensemble of FK area measures. \item[2.]
+If one wants to follow the setup of our second proof (Section~\ref{second}), then Theorem~\ref{th.CC} is even easier to obtain, since it follows easily from the conformal covariance properties of the $k$-point functions established in the main result, Theorem~1.3, of \cite{arXiv1202.2838}. \end{enumerate}

-In the rest of the paper, in order to simplify the notation, we will stick to the case of the square $[0,1]^2$.
-The extension to other domains as well as to the full plane can be done using the methods that have been presented in this section.
+In the rest of the paper, in order to simplify the notation, we will stick to the magnetization in the unit square $[0,1]^2$.
+The extension to other domains as well as to the full plane can be done using the methods presented in Appendix \ref{tight}.\vadjust{\goodbreak}